Frequently Asked Questions

 However, this is not recommended, as CueCollab currently lacks authentication mechanisms.
 Additionally, internet connections introduce latency, which is problematic when timecode accuracy is critical.

-For secure remote access, Tailscale (a VPN that enables computer sharing similar to file sharing on Dropbox) has proven effective for sharing the server machine with team members.
+For secure internet remote access, Tailscale (a VPN that enables computer sharing similar to file sharing on Dropbox) has proven effective for sharing the server machine with team members.

-Remote access may be used experimentally, but only at your own risk.
+Internet remote access may be used experimentally, but only at your own risk.

 Do not publish the server to the internet without additional security measures.